 i.
 Comments and Complaints

 The City considers all comments, whether received in writing or orally, during the development of the Consolidated Housing and Community Development Plan and related Annual Action Plans and Consolidated Annual Performance and Evaluation Reports.
-A summary of the comments received in the preparation of the Plan, will be attached to the final Consolidated Plan, amendment to the Plan or Performance Report.
+A summary of the comments received in the preparation of the Plan, will be attached to the final Consolidated Plan, Annual Action Plan, amendment to the Plan or Performance Report.

 The City responds to all complaints regarding the Consolidated Plan, or activities implemented under the Plan, in writing within 15 working days of receiving said complaints where feasible.
 Responses are substantive, where appropriate.
 If a complainant remains unsatisfied, staff brings the complaint to the City Manager for review and resolution.
 If warranted, the City Manager may refer the complaint to the City Council for review and resolution.
 All comments and complaints should be directed either in writing or orally to the City’s Housing and Community Development Program Manager (207)874-8731, City Hall, Room 312, 389 Congress Street, Portland, ME 04101 or the Director of Housing and Community Development (207)874-8711, City Hall, Room 312, 389 Congress Street, Portland, ME 04101.